 The descriptions below are various functional components that affect the operation and shutting down of this furnace.
-Some of these components and their locations are shown in Figure 17.
-If any component of the furnace must be replaced, use only factory authorized replacement parts specified in the Replacement Parts List.
+Some of these components and their locations are shown in Figure 29, (page 37).
+If any component of the furnace must be replaced, use only factory authorized replacement parts specified in the Replacement Parts List provided online.

-Blower Limit Switch (Reverse Airflow Limit) - Prevents operation when blower is not operational.
+Blower Limit Switch: Prevents operation when blower is not operational.

-Flame Sensor - Verifies when a flame is present.
+Flame Sensor: Verifies when a flame has carried over from the igniter to the opposite end burner.
 If no flame is detected, the furnace will shut down within 4 seconds.

-Flame Roll-Out Switch - Verifies that the burner flames are drawn into the heat exchanger tubes.
+Flame Roll-Out Switch: Verifies that the burner flames are drawn into the heat exchanger tubes.
 If the burner flames are not properly drawn into the heat exchanger, the flame roll-out switch will close the gas valve and initiate the shutdown cycle.

-Gas Valve - Controls the flow of gas to the burners.
+Gas Valve: Controls the flow of gas to the burners.
 When the gas valve is energized it automatically opens and regulates the gas pressure in the manifold.

-Inducer Assembly - Vents products of combustion to the outside.
+Inducer Assembly: Vents products of combustion to the outside.

-Pressure Switch - Verifies that the inducer is drawing the combustion gases through the heat exchanger.
+Pressure Switch: Verifies that the inducer is drawing the combustion gases through the heat exchanger.
 The pressure switch prevents furnace operation with excessive flue blockage or improper inducer operation.

-Primary Air Limit Switch - Prevents the air temperature leaving the furnace from exceeding the maximum allowable outlet air temperature.
+Supply Air Limit Switch: Prevents the air temperature leaving the furnace from exceeding the maximum allowable outlet air temperature.